DETAILED ACTION

 Regarding instant claims 2-3 and 15: Because US ‘612 claim 1 recites only five options for the R2 component including -H, recites a structure wherein the instantly claimed Y component is -H, and recites only three options for the X component including CH2-HCOH, one of ordinary skill in the art could immediately envisage an embodiment wherein R2 is -H and X is CH2-HCOH, which reads on the instantly claimed structures.

-The claims of US ‘612 do not explicitly recite the limitations of instant claims 4-8 or 14.
+The claims of US ‘612 do not explicitly recite the methods of instant claims 5 and 6, or the further limitations of instant claims 4, 8, or 14.

 The teachings of Park, Oh, and Friedman are as set forth above and further incorporated herein.

-Regarding claim 8: In light of the moisturizing properties of phytosphingosine derivatives, as taught by both Park and Oh, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to enhance the liposomal formulation taught by the combination of US ‘612 claims and prior art above by further including at least one organic/chemical or inorganic/physical UV filter ingredient taught by Friedman (Paragraphs 0049-0056) to prevent additional insult to the skin stemming from daily exposure to the sun (Paragraph 0019).
+Regarding claim 8: In light of the moisturizing properties of phytosphingosine derivatives, as taught by both Oh and Park, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to enhance the liposomal formulation taught by the combination of US ‘612 claims and prior art above by further including at least one organic/chemical or inorganic/physical UV filter ingredient taught by Friedman to prevent additional insult to the skin stemming from daily exposure to the sun.

 One of ordinary skill in the art would have a reasonable expectation of success in modifying the claims of US ‘612 as proposed because the structure of sphingolipid taught by the prior art is a species of the sphingolipid recited in the claims of US ‘612, and a skilled artisan would expect that applying a lecithin-based liposome formulation containing a known phytosphingosine derivative and a known UV filter, according to known methods, would yield the predictable result of maintaining skin barrier function.